bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ## Code  "ARTUR PALOMINO CODE1.ipynb"

+This code is for testing different configurations for a VGG with single loss.

 We split the code in 7 sections:
 MOUNTING DRIVE
 ↳ we mount google drive CFPW images that were previously uploaded